my2ndhead/hyperthreat/README.md

 If needed (e.g. to collect evidence) search results can automatically be stored inside a KV store collection.

-# How can an anomalous behaviour be detected for a risk object?
+# How can an anomalous behavior be detected for a risk object?

 To detect, if a risk object is behaving differently than usual, a baseline has to be set up.
 Out-of-the-box Splunk does not provide baselining functionality.
 This is the reason why we brought Hyperbaseline into the Suite....